-Upon the occurrence of any Event of Default described in clause (i) of paragraph (a), clause (i) of paragraph (e), subclause (A) of clause (i) of paragraph (g), clause (i) of paragraph (h), paragraph (i), clause (ii) of paragraph (j) or paragraph (m) under the heading "Events of Default" above (each a "Special Event of Default"), (i) the Commitment shall automatically and immediately terminate with respect to all Series 1 Notes and the Bank shall have no obligation to make any Loan or to fund any outstanding Series 1 Note, and (ii) the Bank shall use commercially reasonable efforts to deliver a Notice of Termination (as defined in the Credit Agreement) to the Issuing and Paying Agent and the Dealer; provided, however, that the failure to do so shall in no way affect the automatic and immediate termination of the Commitment under the Credit Agreement.
+Upon the occurrence of any Event of Default described in clause (i) of paragraph (a), clause (i) of paragraph (e), subclause (A) of clause (i) of paragraph (g), clause (i) of paragraph (h), paragraph (i), clause (ii) of paragraph (j) or paragraph (m) under the heading "Events of Default" above (each a "Special Event of Default"), (i) the Commitment shall automatically and immediately terminate with respect to all Notes and the Bank shall have no obligation to make any Loan or to fund any outstanding Note, and (ii) the Bank shall use commercially reasonable efforts to deliver a Notice of Termination (as defined in the Credit Agreement) to the Issuing and Paying Agent and the Dealers; provided, however, that the failure to do so shall in no way affect the automatic and immediate termination of the Commitment under the Credit Agreement.

-Upon the occurrence of an Event of Default that is not a Special Event of Default, the Bank may, by notice to the Department, terminate the Commitment, if any (except as provided below), deliver a Notice of No Issuance (as defined in the Credit Agreement) to the Department and Issuing and Paying Agent directing the Issuing and Paying Agent to cease issuing all Series 1 Notes, whereupon no additional Series 1 Notes shall be issued, the Available Principal Commitment (as defined in the Credit Agreement) shall immediately be reduced to the then outstanding principal amount of Series 1 Notes and the Available Interest Commitment (as defined in the Credit Agreement) shall immediately be reduced to the amount of interest to accrue on such outstanding Series 1 Notes, and the Available Commitment shall be further reduced in a similar manner as and when such Series 1 Notes mature; provided that the Commitment shall not terminate, and the right of the Bank to accelerate the maturity of the Bank Note and the Loans shall not effect the obligation of the Bank to make Loans in an aggregate principal amount equal to the Commitment to the extent necessary for the Department to make required payments of principal on the Series 1 Notes issued and sold prior to the date upon which the Notice of No Issuance is received by the Issuing and Paying Agent; provided further that if any Loans are made that would not have been made but for the application of the immediately due and payable on the date such Loans are made.
+Upon the occurrence of an Event of Default that is not a Special Event of Default, the Bank may, by notice to the Department, terminate the Commitment (except as provided below), and deliver a Notice of No Issuance (as defined in the Credit Agreement) to the Department and to the Issuing and Paying Agent directing the Issuing and Paying Agent to cease issuing all Notes, whereupon no additional Notes shall be issued, the Available Principal Commitment (as defined in the Credit Agreement) shall immediately be reduced to the then outstanding principal amount of Notes and the Available Interest Commitment (as defined in the Credit Agreement) shall immediately be reduced to the amount of interest to accrue on such outstanding Notes, and the Available Commitment shall be further reduced in a similar manner as and when such Notes mature; provided that the Commitment shall not terminate, and the right of the Bank to accelerate the maturity of the Bank Note and the Loans shall not effect the obligation of the Bank to make Loans in an aggregate principal on the Notes issued and sold prior to the date upon which the Notice of No Issuance is received by the Issuing and Paying Agent; provided further that if any Loans are made that would not have been made but for the application of the immediately preceding provision, such Loans shall be immediately due and payable on the date such Loans are made.